gameserverapp/Platform/Documentation/docs/dashboard/blueprints/getting_started.md

 Every blueprint comes with a `Config template` section.
 This is where configuration files and parameters are registered.
 GameServerApp takes care of uploading the files and parameters to the game server.

-After changing the `Config template` section on a blueprint, you can [update the blueprint on the Config template settings page](/dashboard/game_servers/config_templates#settings).
+After changing the `Config template` section, on a blueprint, you should [activate the new blueprint version](/dashboard/blueprints/getting_started#activate-blueprint-version) to apply the changes to the game servers & Config templates.

 ![Blueprint - What blueprints can do for - Config templates](/img/dashboard/blueprint/getting_started/blueprint_reference_config_template.jpg)